 - Breath as comfortably as possible

 - Try to inhale and exhale more slowly, try not to do it excessively.
-To simply allow it to flow slowly makes your body relax while it eases the burden of your mind.
+Simply allowing it to flow slowly makes your body relax while it eases the burden on your mind.

 - Inhale, exhale, and track every single breath

-- By putting your focus towards your breathing you will keep your mind from wandering.
+- By putting your focus on your breathing you will keep your mind from wandering.
 You may find it hard at first, but practice makes perfect.

 - Listen to your body sensations

-- As you relax your body and breathe in and out, explore your body sensations, and eventually you will gain more sense and presence inside your body.
+- As you relax your body and breathe in and out, explore your body sensations, eventually, you will gain more sense and presence inside your body.

 - Find a spot on your body to focus on